Final Fight: Other games

+Outside of Street Fighter, Final Fight elements have appeared in several other Capcom games.
+The video game Captain Commando is set in a future version of Metro City.
 The character Mike Haggar is featured as a wrestler in Saturday Night Slam Masters and its two sequels, Muscle Bomber Duo and Slam Masters II: Ring of Destruction with his daughter Jessica appearing alongside him.
+Hugo reappears, still accompanied by Poison, in SNK vs. Capcom: SVC Chaos (2003), which also features cameo appearances by Damnd and Sodom in Chun-Li's ending.
 Guy is a playable character in Capcom Fighting Jam while Cody, Haggar, Jessica, Hugo, and Sodom appear in the game as cameo characters.
 Both Guy and Mike Haggar are playable characters in the Namco-published crossover game, Namco x Capcom, which was released for the PlayStation 2 in Japan only.
 In it, Guy is paired with Sho, a.k.a.
 Ginzu the Ninja from Captain Commando.
-Mike Haggar is a playable character in Marvel vs. Capcom 3: Fate of Two Worlds, where he was the first character from the Final Fight series to be featured in the Marvel vs. Capcom series.
+Mike Haggar is a playable character in Marvel vs. Capcom 3: Fate of Two Worlds, making him the first character from the Final Fight series to be featured in the Marvel vs. Capcom series.
 In the game, there is also a stage that takes place in Metro City with the Mad Gear gang fighting the police in the background.
 Haggar returns in the game's sequel, Marvel vs. Capcom: Infinite, where he is now the mayor of New Metro City, a fusion of Metro City and Marvel's New York City.
 Hugo, Poison, Cody, Guy, and Rolento are playable characters in Street Fighter X Tekken.
-Mike Haggar and several Mad Gear bosses can be also seen in cameo appearance in this game at the background named "Mad Gear Hideout".
-Maki Genryusai is the only original character from Final Fight 2 to make a return appearance (Carlos, on the other hand, would make only a cameo appearance in Alex's ending in Capcom Fighting Evolution).
-She made her second video game appearance in the 2001 fighting game Capcom vs. SNK 2, using many of the same techniques from Final Fight 2 as part of her move-set.
-Maki has also been featured as a trading card in Card Fighters 2 and Card Fighter DS.
+Mike Haggar and several Mad Gear bosses can be also seen in cameo appearances in this game at the background named "Mad Gear Hideout".
+Maki Genryusai is the only original character from Final Fight 2 to return as a playable character, appearing in the fighting game Capcom vs. SNK 2 (2001), using many of the same techniques from Final Fight 2 as part of her moveset.
+Maki has also been featured as a trading card in the SNK vs. Capcom: Card Fighters series.
 The Capcom vs. SNK 2 version of her character was also featured in the portable versions of Street Fighter Alpha 3 released for the Game Boy Advance and PlayStation Portable.